matteoVurux/projects/football/README.md

 -   `npm` as package manager

 To start the application:
--   Head over to the repository `football-app` and run the command `npm run start`
+-   Head over to the repository `football-app` and run the command `npm i` and then `npm run start`

--   Head over to the repository `football-server` and run the command `npm run start:dev`
+-   Head over to the repository `football-server` and run the command `npm i` and then `npm run start:dev`